gcv/appengine-magic/README.md

 4. Run `lein appengine-update <application>`, where the argument is an application name from the `:appengine-app-versions` map.

+If you use this mechanism, be aware that `dev_appserver.sh` will no longer work (since your project no longer defines a simple `appengine-web.xml` file).
+To run that process, use `lein appengine-dev-appserver <application>`.

 ## App Engine Services